-The award will consist of a plaque.
-If the selected paper has multiple eligible authors, each such author will receive a plaque.
+The award will consist of a certificate containing the citation.
+If the selected paper has multiple eligible authors, each such author will receive a certificate.
 There will be a cash prize of US$1,000 (to be shared if there are multiple recipients).
 Google has kindly donated the funds for the first five awards of the prize.

 Award Date and Eligibility Period

 Beginning in 2008, the prize will be awarded every second year at the biennial SIAM Conference on Discrete Mathematics.
 The eligibility period will be the three calendar years prior to the year of the meeting.
 The overlap in eligibility periods is intended to ensure that no paper will fail to be considered because of the nomination deadline.

 Obligations of Recipient

 At least one of the awardees is expected to attend the award ceremony and to present the paper at the SIAM DM meeting.
 Travel funds will be made available to reimburse one recipient for reasonable expenses incurred in attending the award ceremony.

 The Chairperson of the SIAG/DM will announce the award at the chosen meeting.
 An announcement of the award recipient(s) will also appear in SIAM News and the SIAG/DM news letter.

 Previous recipients of the Dénes König Prize:

 - 2008 Adam Wade Marcus